kubrickfr/avsc-wiki/API.md

 + `hreq` {Object} Handshake request.
 + `hres` {Object} Handshake response.

 Emitted right before the server sends a handshake response.
+This event is guaranteed to be emitted before any `'incomingCall'` event.
+Additionally, destroying the channel synchronously in one of this event's handlers will prevent any responses from being sent back.

 ### Event `'incomingCall'`